kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    Follow [these](https://kyma-project.io/docs/#installation-use-your-own-domain-access-the-cluster) instructions to give Kyma teams access to start testing the release candidate.

+7. The Github release postsumbit job creates a tag in the `kyma-project/kyma` repository, which triggers the [`post-kyma-release-upgrade`](https://github.com/kyma-project/test-infra/blob/master/prow/jobs/kyma/kyma-release-upgrade.yaml) pipeline.
+The purpose of this job is to test upgradability between the previous Kyma release, i.e. the latest release that is not a release candidate, and the brand new release published by the release postsubmit job.

+    For example, if `1.7.0-rc2` is released, the pipeline will try to upgrade `1.6.0` to `1.7.0-rc2`.

+    If you detect any problems with the upgrade, contact the teams responsible for failing components.

+    > **CAUTION:** The job assumes no manual migration is involved.
+If the upgrade process requires any additional actions, the pipeline is likely to fail.
+In such case, the owners of the components concerned are responsible for running manual tests or modifying the pipeline.

-7. Update the `RELEASE_VERSION` file to contain the next patch RC1 version on the release branch.
+8. Update the `RELEASE_VERSION` file to contain the next patch RC1 version on the release branch.
 Do it immediately after the release, otherwise, any PR to a release branch overrides the previously published Docker images.

    For example, if the `RELEASE_VERSION` file on the release branch contains `1.4.1`, change it to `1.4.2-rc1`.

-8. Validate the `yaml` and changelog files generated under [releases](https://github.com/kyma-project/kyma/releases).
+9. Validate the `yaml` and changelog files generated under [releases](https://github.com/kyma-project/kyma/releases).

-9. Update the release content manually with links to:
+10. Update the release content manually with links to:

    - Instructions on local Kyma installation
    - Instructions on cluster Kyma installation